padrinobook/padrinobook/01-introduction.md

 The last line in the console output tells you the next steps you have to perform.
 Before we are going to start our app, we need some sort of package managing for Ruby.

-Ruby has a nice gem manager called [bundler](http://gembundler.com/ "bundler") which installs all necessary gems in specific versions you would like to have in your project.
+Ruby has a nice gem manager called [bundler](http://gembundler.com/ "Bundler") which installs all necessary gems in the versions you would like to have for your project.
+This makes it very easy for other developers to work with your project even after years.
 The [Gemfile](http://gembundler.com/gemfile.html "Gemfile") declares the gems that you want to install.
 Bundler takes the content of the Gemfile and will install everything declared inside this file.
-To install bundler perform the following command
+To install bundler perform the following command:

     $ gem install bundler
-        Fetching: bundler-1.2.0.gem (100%)
+        Fetching: bundler-1.2.3.gem (100%)
-        Successfully installed bundler-1.2.0
+        Successfully installed bundler-1.2.3
         1 gem installed

-Now we have everything to start our app:
+Now we have everything to run the `bundle` command to install our dependencies:

     $ cd hello-world
-    $ bundle install
+    $ bundle
       Fetching gem metadata from http://rubygems.org/.........
       Using rake (0.9.2.2)
       Installing i18n (0.6.1)